IbrahimCelikel/best_countries_to_live/README.md

 <br>Calculated Benefits/costs and taxes.

 # Results
-Cities from Denmark, Finland will be analyzed in detail.
+Cities from Denmark and Finland will be analyzed in detail.